open-telemetry/opentelemetry-specification/specification/logs/semantic_conventions/events.md

 This document describes the attributes of standalone Events that are represented in the data model by `LogRecord`s.
-Events are recorded as LogRecords that are shaped in a special way:

-- They have a LogRecord attribute `event.name` (and possibly other LogRecord attributes).
+Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attributes `event.domain` and `event.name` (and possibly other LogRecord attributes).
-- They have an InstrumentationScope with a non-empty `Name` and with an InstrumentationScope attribute `event.domain` (and possibly other InstrumentationScope attributes).

 The `event.domain` attribute is used to logically separate events from different systems.
 For example, to record Events from browser apps, mobile apps and